vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 3. `yarn workspaces list` ([docs](https://yarnpkg.com/cli/workspaces/list))
    - Naming is hard, and when using commands in #1 and #2 it's easy to forget the names of your packages, especially if they don't adhere to the directory name (sometimes there's nothing you can do 🤷)

-Now that I look at what I've written, I seem that I found all the workspaces commands useful haha.
+Now that I look at what I've written, I seem to have listed all the workspaces commands haha.

 ## The Bad